Pavle Blažarić

-Pavle Blažarić, also known as Pavle Blažarić-Bistrički (26 January 1878 - 6 May 1947) was a distinguished Serbian officer and Chetnik leader in Old Serbia from the time of the struggle for Macedonia in the early 20th century right up until the end of World War II.
+Pavle Blažarić, also known as Pavle Blažarić-Bistrički (26 January 1878 – 6 May 1947), was a Serbian officer and Chetnik leader in Old Serbia from the time of the struggle for Macedonia in the early 20th century right up until the end of World War II.

 Biography

-He finished elementary school in Raška and the Gymnasium in Kruševac and the Military Academy in Belgrade.
+He finished elementary school in Raška and the gymnasium in Kruševac and the Military Academy in Belgrade.
 He enrolled in the 31st class of the Military Academy in 1898 and graduated in 1900.
 His classmate was Nikodija Lunjevica, brother of Queen Draga Obrenović.
 After graduating from the academy, he served in the 10th Takovo Regiment in Gornji Milanovac.
 From 1903 he served in the 18th Infantry Regiment in Belgrade.
 He participated in the May Coup in 1903.
 In 1905 he graduated from the prestigious Military Medical Academy in Belgrade.
 From 1905 he held the post of staff sergeant of the 14th Infantry Regiment in Knjazevac.

 Chetnik commander

-In Povardarie, in late July 1906, lieutenant Pavle Blažarić - Bistrički was named the head of the mountain headquarters in Porec replacing Nikola Janković-Kosovski and Panta Radosavljević-Dunavski.
+In Povardarie, in late July 1906, lieutenant Pavle Blažarić-Bistrički was named the head of the mountain headquarters in Poreč replacing Nikola Janković-Kosovski and Panta Radosavljević-Dunavski.
 By September of that year, his men entered the villages of the Veles and Čaška regions—Oreš, Papradište, Čaška, Dolnjane, Nežilovo, and Teovo—and immediately established law and order.
 The invaders withdrew from there.
 Because of tuberculosis that he contracted while in active Chetnik service, he was recalled to Serbia in the spring of 1907.
 Upon his return to Serbia, he was appointed as the leader of the border troops in Kuršumlija.